Sunderland have endured more than their fair share of ups and downs since the turn of the millennium.

 There’s been plenty of top players at the club during those 20 years, and in a new series we take a look at the best Sunderland XI to turn out since the turn of the Millennium.

-This edition features the right-backs as we look at the FOUR contenders to make it into our side.
+This edition features the men between the sticks as we look at the FOUR contenders to make it into our side.

-But who would you pick for our best Sunderland XI of the Millennium?
+Who would you pick as Sunderland’s best goalkeeper of the Millennium?
 Have your say!